When are property taxes billed and due?

 There are homestead exemptions available to homeowners that complete and file the required applications by April 1st of the tax year (O.C.G.A 48-5-40 through 48-5-54).
 To be eligible for application you must own, occupy, and claim your property as your legal residence on January 1st.
 Only one person need apply if more than one name appears on the deed.
 The exemptions are automatically renewed each year unless there is a change in ownership or you no longer meet the eligibility requirements.

-Taxpayer Reassessment Relief Act (Floating Homestead Exemption), This exemption is granted to anyone that has applied for and been granted the Homestead Exemption with Cobb County.
+Taxpayer Reassessment Relief Act (Floating Homestead Exemption), This exemption is automatically granted to anyone that has applied for and been granted the Homestead Exemption with Cobb County.
 The amount of this exemption equals the balance of increase in assessed value of your home at the time homestead exemption was granted.
 There must be an application on file for regular homestead with Cobb County.

 Over 62 Exemption - Homeowners who are 62 years of age on or before January 1, and whose annual NET income does not exceed $10,000 for the immediately preceding tax year (including income of the spouse but not including Social Security or retirement income), are entitled to a $4,000 exemption on City of Acworth taxes as well as on the state, county bond, fire district tax categories shown on the Cobb County tax bill.
 You must furnish proof of age and income when you apply with Cobb County.
 This exemption is received in Acworth when it is granted by Cobb County so there is no need to apply in Acworth.